 An active UNDP AzNet programme supports national ICT strategies though ICT training centres; Azerbaijan Teachers Professional Development Program (ATPDP) and AzNet Youth Initiative.
 These, and further UNDP initiatives such as AzerWeb, a portal for NGO’s in Azerbaijan providing internet and intranet web-sites and an on-line information system to promote exchange of information between developmental and commercial sectors, contribute to enhancing the open access environment.

 OSI identified these as being: lack or limited availability of IT facilities; limited web-based information in Azeri; underdevelopment of public information facilities; non-compliance with legal requirement for public organisations to establish internet information sites; funding for IT equipment, use and skills.
+There is a need for funding for ICT equipment and skills.

 Electronic Information for Libraries support and promote open access initiatives in the country.